Pumi Temperament & Personality

 Male vs Female Temperament

 Male Pumis tend to be slightly larger, weighing 22–29 lbs compared to females at 18–25 lbs.
-Temperament differences between males and females are generally subtle and influenced more by individual personality and training than by gender alone.
+Standing 15–18 inches tall, both sexes carry the curly, medium length, forming corkscrew ringlets coat characteristic of the breed.
+Temperament differences between sexes are generally subtle and influenced more by individual personality and training than by gender alone.

 Frequently Asked Questions